Café de Paris, London: Literature

 The 1941 bombing is described in a chapter of The Attenbury Emeralds by Jill Paton Walsh.
 The bombing and its aftermath have a considerable bearing on the investigation carried out by Lord Peter Wimsey in that book.

-The café, and the bombing, are major plot devices in the 2011 novel Moon Over Soho by Ben Aaronovitch.
+The café, and the bombing, are major plot devices in the 2011 novel Moon Over Soho by Ben Aaronovitch and are mentioned in the novel Transcription by Kate Atkinson.

 Disguised as the Café Madrid, this event is also featured in a scene in The Soldier's Art, Anthony Powell's eighth novel in his A Dance to the Music of Time series, on which several of the characters in the series are killed when "a bomb hit the Madrid full pitch."

 There is a passing reference to the air-raid in Barbara Pym's A Few Green Leaves.

 The bombing features in AJ Pearce's novel Dear Mrs Bird (2018); in Kate Quinn's 2021 novel The Rose Code; and in the novel The Whalebone Theatre by Joanna Quinn, resulting in the death of one of the characters.